Creating an Ideal Environment for Banjo Catfish: Size and Tank Setup

 Water parameters

-• plus regular renew of 1/3 of the tank water volume with fresh water.
+• Water Changes: Regularly change 1/3 of the tank water with fresh water to ensure a clean environment.

 Substrate

-Use a fine-grained substrate like sand or smooth gravel.
-Banjo catfish are bottom-dwelling fish, and a soft substrate allows them to comfortably search for food and burrow.
+Use a fine-grained substrate such as sand or smooth gravel.
+As bottom-dwelling fish, banjo catfish benefit from a soft substrate that allows them to comfortably search for food and burrow.

 Decor